crosstyan/dreambooth-scripts-for-autodl/Usage.md

 ### Train Text Encoder

-`train_text_encoder` is necessary for multi-class training.
-It would train a text encoder.
+`train_text_encoder` is necessary for multi-class training I think.
+Not sure.

 ### With Prior Preservation